Cheesecoin Price Tops $0.0004 (CHEESE)

-Cheesecoin (CURRENCY:CHEESE) traded 8% lower against the U.S. dollar during the 1-day period ending at 19:00 PM ET on November 26th.
-Cheesecoin has a market cap of $155,134.88 and $5.00 worth of Cheesecoin was traded on exchanges in the last day.
-One Cheesecoin coin can now be bought for approximately $0.0004 or 0.00000001 BTC on major exchanges.
-During the last week, Cheesecoin has traded down 7.2% against the U.S. dollar.
+Cheesecoin (CURRENCY:CHEESE) traded 8.9% higher against the dollar during the one day period ending at 17:00 PM ET on November 27th.
+One Cheesecoin coin can now be bought for $0.0004 or 0.00000001 BTC on exchanges.
+Cheesecoin has a market cap of $181,806.17 and $5.00 worth of Cheesecoin was traded on exchanges in the last 24 hours.
+In the last seven days, Cheesecoin has traded 6% lower against the dollar.

 - PeepCoin (PCN) traded up 10% against the dollar and now trades at $0.0000 or 0.00000000 BTC.